Undergraduate

 Take a look at the courses we offer on our subject areas page.
 Each course page has a 'how to apply' section and includes entry requirements and other relevant information.

-At the University of Bolton we are proud that for the past five years we have been voted No.1 (Complete University Guide 2021, North West) by or students for Student Satisfaction.
+At the University of Bolton we are proud that for the past six years, we have been voted No.1 (Complete University Guide, North West) by our students for Student Satisfaction.